itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ---

-## 7. Certainity Effect
+## 7. Certainty Effect

-We crave clarity over chance and make costly sacrifices to get it.
+We tend to stick with our previous choices, even if the alternatives might be better.

 ---